-- For files of less than 64 KB, performance is comparable in all the file systems. - At 64 KB, files are composed of multiple clusters and seek penalties rise. - In the range between 64 KB and 2 MB, LFS performance dominates - because FFS is seeking between cylinder groups to distribute data evenly.
+- For files of less than 64 KB, performance is comparable in all the file systems. - · At 64 KB, files are composed of multiple clusters and seek penalties rise. - In the range between 64 KB and 2 MB, LFS performance dominates - because FFS is seeking between cylinder groups to distribute data evenly.

-Write Performance

-- Each file is rewritten in its creation order. - The main difference between the overwrite test and the create test is that FFS need not perform synchronous disk operations and LFS must invalidate dead blocks as they are overwritten. - As a result, the performance of the two systems is closer with LFS dominating for files of up to 256 KB and FFS dominating for larger file sizes.
+Write Performance Each file is rewritten in its creation order.
+The main difference between the overwrite test hroughput (in MB/sec) 2.0 and the create test is that FFS need not perform 1.5 synchronous disk 1.0 operations and LFS must 0.5 invalidate dead blocks as they are overwritten.
+As a result, the performance of the two File Size (in KB) systems is closer with LFS dominating for files of up to 256 KB and FFS - FFS-m8r0 ··· FFS-m8r2 dominating for larger file 27 THE UNIVERSITY OF NEW SOUTH WALES